simolus3/drift/docs/content/en/docs/Getting started/writing_queries.md

 If a column is nullable or has a default value (this includes auto-increments), the field can be omitted.
 All other fields must be set and non-null.
 The `insert` method will throw otherwise.

+Multiple inserts can be batched by using `insertAll` - it takes a list of companions instead of a single companion.